 The Services Overview dashboard provides a summary view of all the services in your project, including basic information about the health of those services.

-A summary card that displays the current status of your services.
-This card is described in Summary of services.
+A Current status summary that displays an overview of the status of of your services.
+This region is described in Summary of services.

-An inventory table that displays information about each service.
+An inventory table, Services, that displays information about each service.
 By default, the table shows all services, but you can filter the table so that it shows particular groups of services.
 The information in this table is described in Inventory table.

 Summary of services